holepunchto/hyperdrive/SPECIFICATION.md

 The type prefixing is to make sure a parent hash cannot pretend to be a block hash.

-Unless the feed contains a strict power of 2 number of blocks we will end up with more than 1 root hashes when we are building this data structure.
+Unless the feed contains a strict power of 2 number of blocks, we will end up with more than 1 root hashes when we are building this data structure.
 To turn these hashes into the feed id simply do the following.
 Hash all the roots prefixed with the type identifier `2`, left to right, with the hash values and a uint64 big endian representation of the parent index.

 Using [node.js](https://nodejs.org) this would look like this